 8 Ephraim, what have I to do any more with idols?

-I answer, and will take care of him.
+It is I who answers and takes care of him.

 9 Who is wise, that he may understand these things?

 Who is prudent, that he may know them?

 For the ways of the Lord are right,